nadelicious/sample_node_app/README.md

 * Ability to search items(autosuggestion)
 * Ability to upload item pics
 * Ability to update and delete posts
+* Ability to post a comment
+* Ability to delete his own comment

 ####This node sample application is built on top of the following libraries :